 Ultra.cc uses WHMCS for managing sales, provisioning of slots, email dissemination, service announcements, and payment.
 It uses industry-leading security standards to encrypt and secure your information stored on our servers.
 The password stored on our servers is hashed using Bcrypt.

 Ultra.cc uses Django to power the Ultra.cc Control Panel.
 It provides a one-stop panel to manage your Ultra.cc slot by managing your applications and passwords.
 It also gives the user a quick overview of your slot.

 Your login password, used to access your UCP profile, is hashed using the PBKDF2 algorithm with a SHA256 hash.

 #UCP App Passwords

 Your app passwords, which are the password used to login to your installed applications, are stored in plain text and are only available to the user and the Ultra.cc support team; this is for the Ultra.cc support team to access your installed applications whenever you ask for support.
-Ultra.cc support staff would not access said installed applications unless the user sends a support ticket, or asks a staff member for it on the community Discord server via Direct Messages.
+Ultra.cc support staff would not access said installed applications unless the user sends a support ticket, or asks a staff member for it on the community Discord server via Discord Tickets.
 In such cases, we would encourage you to set a temporary password prior.

 #Third-Party App Passwords

 Certain applications (for instance, Deluge or SickChill) are known to store authentication details and sensitive information in plaintext, including passwords and API keys.
 This behavior is beyond the control of Ultra.cc, and it is at the user’s sole discretion to decide to trust these applications with this data.
 If you wish to see the application’s behavior in question change, please report this issue to the project maintainers directly.
 That said, Ultra.cc slots are locked down so that only you can access your data on your slot and not anyone else’s.

 #How can you help